For the unconventional few who built something real — and refuse to let it own them. We measure the whole person before we touch the portfolio.

 Once or twice a year, I take the RV back on the road and hold in-person financial strategy sessions — face to face, no agenda except figuring out what you actually want and whether your money is helping you get there.
 Can't meet in person?
 We do these virtually too — same depth, same format, just over video.

-I split my time between Maryland and Playa del Carmen, Mexico — because I designed my life the same way I design financial plans: around what actually matters, not what looks impressive.
-I've taught financial literacy at Goodwill and universities across the country, written a book, built a proprietary options strategy from scratch, and once sold everything I owned to drive an RV across 48 states just to find out what people really needed.
+Now I split my time between Maryland and Playa del Carmen, Mexico — I designed my life the same way I design plans, around what matters.
+Married, with two daughters.
+I've taught financial literacy at Goodwill and universities across the country, written a book about what money is actually for (STANDUP, available on Amazon), built a proprietary options strategy from scratch, and once spent two years driving an RV across 48 states asking people what they actually needed from a financial advisor.

-The book that came out of the RV trip — two years, 48 states, thousands of miles, and one recurring question from every person I met: I have the money.
+The book that came out of the RV trip — fifteen months, 48 states, thousands of miles, and one recurring question from every person I met: I have the money.
 Now what?

 It's not a personal finance book.
 It's a book about what money is actually for — and why getting that answer right changes everything else.